jovanovicjanna/projectunit4/README.md

 ## Appendix 1: Client interview - Purpose and requirements
 ![Screen Shot 2023-05-08 at 1 13 49](https://user-images.githubusercontent.com/111895127/236689365-00a6da4e-139c-45c8-9ab0-cc0649e3da41.png)

-Fig x shows my notes from the first interview with the client
+Fig 11 shows my notes from the first interview with the client

 ## Appendix 2:
 ![Screen Shot 2023-05-08 at 22 22 01](https://user-images.githubusercontent.com/111895127/236835335-83b651e5-a185-4bc8-9508-64fb82ec8b9f.png)
-Fig x shows my notes after interview with the client and another user after the development of social network
+Fig 12 shows my notes after interview with the client and another user after the development of social network
 [^1]: Coursera.
 “What Is Python Used For?
 A Beginner’s Guide.”
 Coursera, 22 Sept.
 2021, www.coursera.org/articles/what-is-python-used-for-a-beginners-guide-to-using-python.

 [^2]: “Python vs C++: What’s the Difference?”
 Www.guru99.com, www.guru99.com/python-vs-c-plus-plus.html.